yalin-liu/restful/requests/README.md

-# POST requests
+# RESTful requests
-This example demonstrates the use of `body-parser` middleware to extract POST request parameters.
+This example demonstrates the CRUD RESTful services for resource `users`

 ## Getting Started